Ayush0115D/Ayush0115D/README.md

-# Hi there, I'm Ayush Dhakre! 👋
+# Hey there, I'm Ayush Dhakre! 👋

 ---

 ## 🚀 About Me

-I'm a B.Tech student specializing in Electronics and Communication Engineering, but my true passion lies in coding and building creative web projects.
+I'm a B.Tech student in Electronics and Communication Engineering, but my true passion lies in coding and building creative web projects.
 I love turning ideas into reality through code and constantly learning new technologies to sharpen my skills.

 ---